• Skip to primary navigation

 Pull out some tortilla chips, pour your preferred salsa, and it’s go time.

 Jarred salsa is easy to have on hand in the snack cabinet for hunger emergencies.
-But of course, it’s not hard to make your own fresh salsa with tomatoes, onions, garlic, cilantro, and lime juice.
+But of course, it’s not hard to make your own homemade salsa with tomatoes, onions, garlic, cilantro, and lime juice.
+Or use tomatillos for salsa verde!

 For something on the sweeter side, try pineapple salsa or peach & black bean salsa.